ToneAdapt

 Notes

 Studio recording, 1969.
-Ron Asheton used the Gibson Flying V for the main riff sections on the debut album.
-The amp was a Vox Super Beatle, as confirmed by multiple sources.
-No evidence of additional pedals or effects beyond fuzz for the riff section.
+Ron Asheton played the Flying V for the riff section of 'I Wanna Be Your Dog' on The Stooges' debut album.
+No evidence of pedals or effects other than fuzz and amp distortion for the riff section.
+No evidence of live/touring substitutions for the studio recording.

 Tone Character(10)